 - 12. Now that the CustomerOrders form is created, the next task is to make a Switchboard menu system that enables the end user to open all of the forms and reports in the database.
 Currently, this database has three forms and two reports.
-Since the Switchboard Manager option is hidden in Access 2019, you will first have to add this button to the toolbar in Access.
+Since the Switchboard Manager option is hidden in Access 365, you will first have to add this button to the toolbar in Access.
 Follow these steps to add this button to the Database Tools ribbon: - Select the File ribbon in the upper left-hand corner of Access and click the Options button. - Select Customize Ribbon in the list of categories that appears on the left-hand side of the Access Options window. - Select Database Tools in the list of tabs on the right-hand pane, and click the New Group button at the bottom of the pane. - The New Group (Custom) entry should now be created and selected automatically.
 Click the Rename button and rename it from New Group to Switchboard.
 Click OK. - Above the left pane, select Commands Not in the Ribbon from the Choose commands from: drop-down list. - In the left pane, scroll down the list and find Switchboard Manager.
 Click the Add button to add it to the newly created Switchboard (Custom) group.
 Click OK. - 13.
 To begin creating the Switchboard, select the Database Tools ribbon and click the Switchboard Manager button to start the Switchboard Manager wizard.
 Click Yes when prompted to create a Switchboard.
-If you do not see the Switchboard Manager button, check the previous step to make sure you added it properly. - 14.
+If you do not see the Switchboard Manager button, check the previous step to make sure you added it properly.
+You may also search for Switchboard in the search bar next to the Help Ribbon. - 14.
 The first page of the Switchboard Manager wizard displays all of the menu pages.
-To begin, you will have only one menu page, but as the menu grows, you may find it necessary to build a menu system with multiple pages.
+To begin, you will have only one menu page named "Main Switchboard (Default)", but as the menu grows, you may find it necessary to build a menu system with multiple pages.

 Click the Edit button to edit the main Switchboard page.
 Every item listed on this page represents a separate menu button on the finished Switchboard form.
+There are currently no entries.